 However, if you’re really uncomfortable and don’t want to return to that person, it’s important to listen to your gut feelings and look for another professional who you do feel comfortable with.
 Like dating, it can often take a few attempts to find the right fit for you.
 You may also decide you need a different type or style of therapist, depending on what you’re after.
 (Someone who helped you in the past might not be the most appropriate person for you to see about your current concern.)

 It’s great that you’ve decided to get some support, and we know that working out where to start and how to find the right therapist can be really challenging.
 We hope that these five tips will help you to find a suitable mental health professional who can help you to start feeling better soon.

-Written by Dr Amy Burton, Clinical Psychologist
+Article written by Dr Amy Burton, Clinical Psychologist.

 What can I do now?

 - Learn about the different types of mental health professionals.